Economic history of China before 1912: Northern Dynasties

-After the Xianbei conquest of Northern China, it experienced an economic recovery under the Northern Wei that was even greater than the prosperous era of Yuanjia.
+After the Tuoba conquest of Northern China, it experienced an economic recovery under the Northern Wei that was even greater than the prosperous era of Yuanjia.
 This came mostly under the rule of Emperor Xiaowen of Northern Wei, who introduced several reforms designed to further sinify Northern Wei, which included banning the Xianbei language and customs and promoting Chinese law, language and surnames.
 A new agricultural system was introduced; in the equal-field system, the state rented land to the peasant laborers for life, reclaiming it after the tenant's death.
 Peasants also received smaller, private plots that could be inherited.
 Cattle and farm tools were also rented or sold to peasants.

 The state also introduced the Fubing system, where soldiers would farm as well as undergoing military training.
 This military system was used until the Tang dynasty, and empowered Han Chinese, who comprised the majority of the army.
 In addition, Xiaowen strengthened the state's control over the provinces by appointing local officials rather than relying on local landowners, and paying officials with regular salaries.
 The capital was moved to Luoyang, in the centre of the North China Plain, which revitalised the city and the surrounding provinces.
 Xiaowen's reforms were very successful and lead to prosperity for north China.
 Under Emperor Xiaowen, the taxable population was an estimated 30 million, which surpassed that under the Jin.

 After Xiaowen's rule, Northern Wei's economy began to deteriorate, and famines and droughts undermined Wei rule.
 From 523 onwards, conservative Xianbei noblemen dominated the north and reversed much of Xiaowen's reforms, setting up their own regimes and warring against each other.
 It was not until 577 that North China was again reunited by Northern Zhou, which was soon usurped by Han Chinese Yang Jian, who restored native rule over North China.